tree-sitter/tree-sitter/docs/section-2-using-parsers.md

 script/build-lib
 ```

 Alternatively, you can use the library in a larger project by adding one source file to the project.
-This source file needs three directories to be in the include path when compiled:
+This source file needs two directories to be in the include path when compiled:

 **source file:**
 * `tree-sitter/lib/src/lib.c`